anhtudo97/anhtudo97/README.md

 Here are some ideas to get you started:

 - 🔭 I’m currently as a Web developer
-- 🌱 I’m currently learning blockchain
+- 🌱 I’m learning blockchain
 - 👯 I’m looking to collaborate on Frontend, Backend, Blockchain
 - 💬 Ask me about socials, knowledge
 - 📫 How to reach me: anhtudo97@gmail.com
 - 😄 Pronouns: He/him
-- ⚡ Fun fact: manhhua is my best favorite
+- ⚡ Fun fact: Manhua is my best favorite